robertmuth/Cwerg/FE/Docs/tutorial.md

 * no goto, no va-args, no bitfields
 * no cyclic dependencies between modules
 * limited type inference
-* order of function definitions does not matter
+* order of function definitions and globals does not matter
 * all comments are on separate lines (no end of line comments)
+* blocks are the elementary loop construct
+* break and continue have optional label argument.
+* for loops are only for iterating over numeric ranges.
+Use macros to create custom for loops for specific data structures

 ## Syntax

 Cwerg uses a Python inspired syntax where the indentation level is significant.
-Operators are C style except for pointers, address taking and dereferncing which are Pascal style.
+Operators are C style except for pointers, address taking and dereferncing which are Pascal style.mostly

 We give some examples below to convey a general feeling for the language.
 The details should become clear after reading the rest of the tutorial.